-Future Firefighters is a volunteer service organization associated with the national Fire Exploring program.
-Future Firefighters is a 501(c)3 nonprofit organization, registered under the name Post 19 Booster Committee (EIN 73-1681490).
-The organization supports potential firefighters and teenage boys and girls around the world through three primary areas:
+Future Firefighters is a 501(c)3 nonprofit organization (EIN 81-5338862) that supports potential firefighters and teenage boys and girls around the world through three primary areas:

 Firefighter and EMT Scholarships

 Future Firefighters provides scholarships (age 17 and above) in four areas:

 - Candidate Physical Ability Test (CPAT)

 Visit the following link for scholarship application forms and instructions:

 Future Firefighters programs, activities and scholarships are open to young men and women in any country.

 Future Firefighters provides multi-national, cultural programs which involves international trips where teenagers visit, learn and train with firefighters in different countries.
 As well, Future Firefighters hosts visitors from other countries to visit fire stations in the United States.

 So far, the programs have included trips to Germany, Alaska, Argentina and New Zealand.

 The intent is help kids become well-rounded, independent thinkers, even if they don’t become firefighters.